GuiGou12358/sc-rollup/sc-rollup-client/sc-rollup-inkv6-client/ink_client_example/README.md

 It supports:
 - manage the roles and grant an address as `ADMIN` or `ATTESTOR`.
 Only the admin can do it.
 - push raw message in the queue.
-- handle the raw messages sent by the offchain rollup: In this dummy example, nothing is done (TODO: emit an event!)
+- handle the raw messages sent by the off-chain rollup: In this dummy example, nothing is done (TODO: emit an event!)
 - allow meta transactions to separate the attestor and the payer.

 By default, the contract owner is granted as `ADMIN` and `ATTESTOR`.